Valechek1/bootcamp-m4-starter/README.md

 # Development of the "Organizer" project

-The application allows you to create lists of movies🖥 and share them with your friends🥳.
+The application allows you to create lists of movies 🖥  and share them with your friends 🥳.

 ### Run: